DC player Marsh injured ahead of ODI series in Pakistan, question mark on his availability for IPL | Sports-Games

 - Pakistan

-Australia all-rounder Mitchell Marsh's availability for IPL side Delhi Capitals this season was on Monday rendered doubtful after he suffered a hip flexor injury which has all but ruled him out of the upcoming ODI series in Pakistan.
+Australia all-rounder Mitchell Marsh's availability for IPL side Delhi Capitals this season was on Monday rendered doubtful after he suffered a hip injury, which has all but ruled him out of the upcoming ODI series in Pakistan.

-Marsh, who was bought for a whopping Rs 6.5 crore in the IPL auction, was to join Delhi Capitals on April 6 after the end of Pakistan white-ball series but his availability will now depend on the degree of his injury.
+Marsh, who was bought for a whopping Rs 6.5 crore in the IPL auction, was to join Delhi Capitals on April 6 after the end of white-ball series in Pakistan but his availability will now depend on the degree of his injury.

+Australia ODI captain Aaron Finch said here on Monday that Marsh's scans have been sent for examination after he sustained hip flexor injury during a high-intensity fielding drill on Sunday.

 ''He sustained that in a fielding drill, it was a high intensity, lateral movement drill and he bent down to pick it up one handed and went to throw and felt a twinge.''
+Hip flexors are a group of muscles towards the front of the hip.
+They help in movement and flexing of leg and knee up towards one's body.
 The three-match ODI series against Pakistan begins on Tuesday.
 After the ODIs, the lone T20I will be played on April 5.

 The 30-year-old Marsh has been one of Australia's best white-ball players in recent times.
 He was a member of Australia's T20 World Cup winning side last year, scoring an unbeaten 77 in the final against New Zealand to help Australia clinch their maiden title.